History of the Riksdag: Present

-In 1974 a new Instrument of Government was established as a vital part of the Constitution and for the system of government.
+In 1974, a new Instrument of Government was established as a vital part of the Constitution and for the system of government.
 The monarchy was retained, whereas the monarch lost all formal political influence and became only a symbolic head of state.
 Several of the traditional head-of-state functions have instead been transferred to the Speaker of the Riksdag.

+In 1989, people who were deemed "legally incompetent" (at the time people suffering from mental illness or disabilities) were allowed to vote.
+For a person to be eligible to vote for the Riksdag one must be a Swedish citizen and at the age of 18 or above.
+Since 1994, the percentage of women in the Rikstag has fluctuated from 40 to 60 percent.

+Today, what is described as "fundamental laws" can be amended if the amendment is adopted in its exact wording by two parliaments (meaning a parliament before an election and the parliament after the election had both adopted the same amendment with the same exact wording).